sw1sh/QuantumPotatoChips/typst/main.typ

   columns: (1fr, 1fr, 1fr),
   caption: [
     (a) the tetrahedron represents points in the phase-space of Wootters basis that corresponds to only positive probabilities.
 Note the Bloch sphere is not inscribed within the tetrahedron and not all points within the tetrahedron represents quantum states.
 Pauli-Z eigenstates are $ket(arrow.t), ket(arrow.b)$ and X are $ket(arrow.l), ket(arrow.r)$.
-    (b) Potato chip represents the states with independent observables, but represented in the Wootters basis.
+    (b) Quantum potato chip represents the states with independent observables, but represented in the Wootters basis.
 Its boundary is the solid black line.
-The region inside the Bloch sphere is the intersection of the Wootters tetrahedron and Bloch sphere, that corresponds to quantum states and also represented by positive probability vectors#footnote[Refer to Fig.4 in @appleby2011properties, which has a similar visualization, in a slightly different context.]
+The region inside the Bloch sphere is the intersection of the Wootters tetrahedron and Bloch sphere, corresponding to quantum states represented by positive probability vectors#footnote[Refer to Fig.4 in @appleby2011properties, which has a similar visualization, in a slightly different context.]
-    (c) The correspondence between the probabilistic phase-space basis (blue ones), quasi-probabilistic Feynman basis @Feynman1987-vj (orange ones) and SIC-POVM projectors.
-Each tetrahedron is a scaled down version of the previous one by a factor of $sqrt(3)$ (green ones).
+    (c) The correspondence between the probabilistic phase-space basis (blue), quasi-probabilistic Feynman basis @Feynman1987-vj (orange) and SIC-POVM projectors.
+Each tetrahedron is a scaled down version of the previous one by a factor of $sqrt(3)$ (green).
 Each corner is denoted by two arrows, representing spins along z and x axes (up/down for z-axis and right/left for x-axis).

   ],
   label: <fig:3-MM>,
 )

-Quasi feature of probabilities has some geometric consequences.
-If one considers only positive (say, classical) probabilities, the corresponding tetrahedral does not contains the Bloch sphere (see @fig:3-MM).
-In other words, parts of Bloch sphere outside of the tetrahedron corresponding to cases with negative probabilities in this basis.
+Allowing quasi probabilities has some geometric consequences.
+If one considers only positive (say, classical) probabilities, the corresponding tetrahedron does not completely contain the Bloch sphere (see @fig:3-MM).
+In other words, parts of Bloch sphere outside of the tetrahedron correspond to states with negative probabilities in this basis.
 Additionally, the parametrization of the quantum potato chip will be different compared to @eq:constraint:
 $ q=1/2(1 plus.minus √(((1-p)p) / (2(1 - 2p + 2p^2)))). $<eq:constraint-Wootters>

 A similar factorization argument for the probability vectors of the quantum potato chip can be applied in this context.
 However, it is crucial to note that, unlike the SIC-POVM case, the probabilities here do not necessarily correspond to directly measurable quantities, as they may take on negative values.

 // #figure(image("Matreshka.png",width: 60%), caption: [@Matreshka[The correspondence between the probabilistic phase-space basis, quasi-probabilistic Feynman basis @Feynman1987-vj and SIC-POVM projectors.
 Each tetrahedron is a scaled down version of the previous one by a factor of $sqrt(3)$]])<fig:matreshka>

-= Effect of errors on quantum potato chip
-In this section, we explore the impact of noise on the quantum potato chip.
-Specifically, we model various types of errors using the quantum channels.
-See @tab:channels for detailed description of quantum channels, their Kraus operators and how they influence Bloch sphere.
+= Effect of Error Channels on the Quantum Potato Chip In this section, we explore the impact of noise on the quantum potato chip.
+Specifically, we model various types of errors using known quantum channels.
+See @tab:channels for detailed description of quantum channels, their Kraus operators and how they transform the Bloch sphere.

 #[#set text(9.5pt)